 In re: Zoom Video Communications, Inc. Privacy Litigation, No. 5:20-cv-02155-LHK (N.D.
 Cal)

-CPM represents a putative class of Zoom users subjected to nefarious conduct by “zoombombers” who hijacked private video conferences and displayed highly offensive material such as elicit imagery, hate speech, and violence.
-Class members also allege that Zoom violated their privacy rights by inadvertently transferring troves of personal data to third parties such as Facebook and LinkedIn without Zoom users’ knowledge or consent.
+CPM represents a putative class of Zoom users subjected to nefarious conduct by “zoombombers” who hijacked private video conferences and displayed highly offensive material such as illicit imagery, hate speech, and violence.
+Class members also allege that Zoom violated their privacy rights by transferring troves of personal data to third parties such as Facebook and LinkedIn without Zoom users’ knowledge or consent.

 - SF Chronicle, 2020